viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

    Of course, this is not the only possible (or necessarily best) choice of hyper parameters to speed up this section.
    One could, for example, also reduce the search population size (:ref:`SEARCH_POPULATION<searchpop>`) or limit the maximum number of generations (:ref:`SEARCH_MAX_GEN<searchgenmax>`).

-The optimization on the 1 pm (0.01 Å) grid allows us to further reduce the R-factor to about :math:`\approx 0.23`, which is again a good improvement on the previous value of :math:`\approx 0.33`.
+The optimization on the 1 pm (0.01 Å) grid allows us to further reduce the R-factor to about :math:`R_P \approx 0.23`, which is again a good improvement on the previous value of :math:`R_P \approx 0.33`.

 Full-dynamic Optimization
 =========================